 Read this one:

 Why is this paragraph a problem?
 Sounds reasonable, right?
-NO. If a coach, fellow climber, parent, or trainer is asked by a climber, “Do I need to lose weight to climb better?”
-The answer is a firm and definite NO. We have several studies looking at climbing ability, none of which definitively say that weight is correlated with climbing ability.
+Actually, no. If a coach, fellow climber, parent, or trainer is asked by a climber, “Do I need to lose weight to climb better?”
+The answer is a firm and definite NO. Even if they are “overweight,” trainable variables like strength, endurance, and skills are much more useful to focus on.
+We have several studies looking at climbing ability, none of which definitively say that weight is correlated with climbing ability.

 In my own scientific, peer-reviewed research, I found that climbing ability was more associated with years of climbing experience and hours per week of climbing.
 Weight is not closely associated with climbing ability, and has been verified by other researchers, as shown in this slide below.
 There’s also a nice blog post written by one of these researchers on this site.